For the purpose of the Data Protection Act 1998, the data controller is The Lullaby Trust of 11 Belgrave Road London SW1V 1RB.

 - recognise you when you return to the Website.

-- Our cookies fall into broad categories:
+Our cookies fall into three broad categories:

-- Essential cookies: used to identify members who have logged in;
+- Essential cookies: Used to identify members who have logged in;

-- Website information cookies: for the purposes of recording information about visitors to the website.
+- Website information cookies: For the purposes of recording information about visitors to the website.
 This information is used to monitor the sites from which visitors arrived at the Website, to determine which pages and features within the Website are popular, and to deliver an improved service to visitors.

 - Third party cookies: Some pages within the Website may contain content embedded from third party websites, such as Fixtures Live, Facebook, Twitter, Youtube and others.
 These third parties may set their own cookies which, as noted above, are subject to the cookie policies of those third parties.
 We recommend that you review such policies separately.